 Is Hamilton Beach Electric Tea Kettle 1L Stainless Steel Right for You?

-How do I use this kettle to boil water?
+How fast does this kettle boil a full liter of water?

 As an Amazon Associate we earn from qualifying purchases.